 - 4:2:1:1 ratio of lavender, rose geranium, rose and jasmine oil respectively, diluted to 3%.

 5 drops lavender oil

-2 drops geranium oil
+2 drops rose geranium oil (substitute with regular geranium if necessary)

 1 drop rose oil

 10 ml roller bottle

 - Add evening primrose oil and essential oils to the roller bottle.